Vedette (cabaret): Mexico

 These women were complete vedettes who never needed to explicitly teach their bodies, captivating audiences only with their dances and other stage talents.
 The Rumberas also performed shows and live performances in important venues.
 With the decline of the Rumberas film in the mid-fifties, some rumberas broadened their horizons and ventured into vedette shows.
-Particularly remembered are the live shows of Amalia Aguilar and Rosa Carmina, who even filled stadiums in various countries in Central and South America.
+Particularly remembered are the live shows of Amalia Aguilar and Rosa Carmina, who filled stadiums in countries in Central and South America.

 The Cuban Rosita Fornés deserves special mention.
-She reaches the final consecration in Mexico before conquering the rest of the continent.
+She reached the final consecration in Mexico before conquering the rest of the continent.

 In the 1960s the splendor of the vedettes in Mexico lost force.
 Even so, worthy of mention are the shows offered in venues such as the Blanquita Theater or "El Patio" by the stars such as Sonia Furió, Ana Luisa Peluffo and Ana Bertha Lepe.
 In the midst of the fury of the Rock and Roll era, were famous figures like Malú Reyes and Emily Cranz.
 Actresses such as Jacqueline Voltaire and Irán Eory also performed shows as vedettes.

 The 1970s and 1980s are considered the golden era of the vedettes in Mexico, thanks to a massive revival of nightlife in the country's capital.
 Mexico City was flooded with nightclubs, cabarets of all levels and burlesque theaters where the vedettes began to bloom.
 Among the most important nightclubs that illuminated the capital of the country are the Terazza Casino, the Capri (from the Hotel Regis), the Imperial, the Minuet, the Rio Rosa, La Fuente, El Conjunto Marrakech, La Copa de Champagne, El Cordiale, El Rondinella, El Clóset, El Quid, El 77, the Impala Bar and the Belvedere of the Hilton Continental Hotel.
 Some cabarets such as La Burbuja, Montparnasse, Las Fabulosas, El Can-Can, Los Globos, King Kong and Savoy also reached a great boom, while theaters like El Iris, El Blanquita and the Teatro Fru Fru presented burlesque shows, where the shows were more audacious and explicit.
 In addition, thanks to television, movies and magazines, the vedettes in Mexico reached their highest point of popularity.
 Many of them also ventured into the cinema, within the so-called Mexican sex comedy.

 On the other hand, the popular television program Variedades de medianoche (Varieties of the Midnight) contributed to the boom of these women and launched to the fame to dozens of them.